LearnWeb3DAO/ICO/README.md

 ## CONGRATULATIONS!
 You're all done!

 Hopefully you enjoyed this tutorial.
-Don't forget to share your DAO website in the `#showcase` channel on Discord :D
+Don't forget to share your ICO website in the `#showcase` channel on Discord :D